What Is Vertical Farming?

 - ‘Aeroponic mist’ is another technique used which helps in supplying the proper amount of oxygen and other soil nutrients.
 This makes the nature of growth more robust.

-- Reliable harvest- No existence of the term ‘seasonal crops’.
+- Vertical farming enables Reliable harvest.
+With it, the term ‘seasonal crops’ becomes obsolete.
 Irrespective of sunlight, pests or extreme temperature, these farms can easily meet the demand of contractors anytime.

 - Minimum overheads – Nearly 30% profitability can be obtained through this growing technique.